+The influence of the parameters of the cl-GP needs to be studied on a wider range of GP problems.
 Although substrings of length 2 seem to be best at this point, it may be interesting to allow this size to change during the course of evolution.
-One way to achieve this would be to allow recursive entries in the dictionary, i.e. entries containing references to other entries.
+Alternatives to the used of fitness proportional selection for creating the pool of individuals should be explored.